C2C Field Experiences: Rooted in Relationships

 Overview:

 Every place has a story.
 Many powerful place-based stories focus around water.
-Through the lenses of human uses of water, more-than-human uses of water and participants will deepen their understanding of how to use their own local watershed as a teaching space.
-Together we will flow Cleveland Dam, through Capilano River Regional Park, the Capilano Hatchery, to Camp Capilano.
+Through the lenses of human uses of water and more-than-human uses of water, participants will deepen their understanding of how to use their own local watershed as a teaching space.
+Together we will flow past Cleveland Dam, through Capilano River Regional Park, the Capilano Hatchery, to Camp Capilano.
 Participants will:

 • Experience and celebrate the spawning season, the salmon forest, connections to nature, and Coho Commotion, a popular annual public event

-• Explore innovative and interdisciplinary activities, K-12 resources and partners, to grow literacy and nature-based inquiry strategies
+• Explore innovative and interdisciplinary activities and K-12 resources from community partners, to grow literacy and nature-based inquiry strategies

 • Enjoy a tasty local lunch at Camp Capilano